-Amanda Reiman, PhD, policy manager in California, holds a doctorate in Social Welfare and teaches classes on drug policy at the University of California-Berkeley.
+Amanda Reiman, PhD, holds a doctorate in Social Welfare and teaches classes on drug policy at the University of California-Berkeley.

 I have not smoked, vaporized or eaten any marijuana in about seven months but I continue to use a topical application for pain every few days or so.
 Am I likely to test positive for cannabis use in a urinalysis?